Do I need IVF?

 - Advanced age: many times the egg reserve decreases as the age of the female signs of progress, in this scenario she doesn’t have too many eggs to wait for a pregnancy to happen.
 Hence a more aggressive form of treatment that has more chances of achieving pregnancy like IVF can be chosen.

 - Endometriosis: if a female is suffering from severe endometriosis, she is suggested to opt for IVF to have a pregnancy.

 - Tubal pathology: if the fallopian tubes of a female are blocked or absent then the embryo cannot be formed in the tube.
-Hence in order to achieve a pregnancy, IVF technique is a good solution.
+Hence in order to achieve a pregnancy, the IVF technique is a good solution.

 - Low sperm count: if the male partner has a very low sperm count then, surgical sperm retrieval procedures are done to extract sperms and IVF is carried out.

-- Low sperm quality: if the sperms are not of good quality, then a procedure called as intracytoplasmic morphologically selected sperm injection (IMSI) is used to select superior sperms for the process of fertilization.
+- Low sperm quality: if the sperms are not of good quality, then a procedure called intracytoplasmic morphologically selected sperm injection (IMSI) is used to select superior sperms for the process of fertilization.

 - Unexplained infertility: almost 20% of the infertile cases have unexplained reasons.
-In these, the IVF may help the couple to conceive.
+In these, IVF may help the couple to conceive.